Travel.State.Gov > Intercountry Adoption > Country Information > Oman Intercountry Adoption Information

-Exercise normal precautions in Oman.
+Exercise increased caution due to terrorism and armed conflict.
 Some areas have increased risk.
 Read the entire Travel Advisory.

 Do not travel to: